 A plan was designed for a school garden.
 This will be developed further this year.

-The school received its second green flag focusing on energy conservation.
+The school received its first green flag and is well on its way to securing a second one which will focus on energy conservation.

 Extra-curricular Activities: The after-school programme is continuing to develop.